The Brotherhood of Saint Gregory

 William Henry Benefield

 William Henry Benefield is a Clinical Psychopharmacologist, Clinical Assistant Professor of Psychiatry at the University of Texas Health Science Center at San Antonio, and Clinical Assistant Professor of Pharmacy at the University of Texas at Austin.
 He is organist for Musica Sacra San Antonio and serves as one of the Brotherhood’s organists during convocations.
-He is an Officer of the The Most Venerable Order of the Hospital of St. John of Jerusalem, a member of St. Paul’s, San Antonio, and serves the Brotherhood as Minister Provincial for the Province of the West.
+He is an Officer of the The Most Venerable Order of the Hospital of St. John of Jerusalem, attends St. Mark’s Church, San Antonio, and serves the Brotherhood as Director of Education.

 Nathanael Deward Rahm